This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 2. In the navigation panel, under Network & Security, choose Security Groups.

-1. Retrieve the security group for your instance in the list and open it (left-click on Security Group ID).
+1. Click on Security Group ID to retrieve the security group for your instance in the list.

-1. Click Add rule to add a first rule.
+1. Click Add rule to add the first rule.

 1. Enter the following parameters:

-Skip ahead to step 3.
-Connect to PostgreSQL with pgAdmin or 7.
-Connect to any database using DBeaver, depending on the SQL client you are using.
+Skip ahead to ⓸ Connect to PostgreSQL with pgAdmin or ⓻ Connect to any database with DBeaver, depending on the SQL client you are using.

 Configure the inbound rules on Azure